tilezen/joerd/docs/data-sources.md

 **15** | _4.8_      | `0.2`    | **1/5 arc seconds**  |             |
 **16** | _2.4_      | `0.1`    | **1/9 arc seconds**  | `3DEP`      | 3m

+## Data updates

+Terrain tiles were built during 2016Q2 and 2016Q3 based on available sources at that time.
+Regular updates are not planned.

+Future updates will be on an as-needed basis for smaller regions to incorporate additional `3DEP` coverage in the United States and additional country specific data sources globally (such as `NRCAN` in Canada).

+We are always looking for better datasets.
+If you find a data issue or can suggest an open terrain datasets, please let us know by filing an issue in [tilezen/joerd](https://github.com/tilezen/joerd/issues/new).

 ## Known issues

-Many other classical DEM-related issues occur in these datasets.
+Many classical DEM and LIDAR related issues occur in terrain tiles.
 It is not uncommon to see large variations in elevation in areas with large buildings and other such structures.
-We are considering how to best integrate additional `NED/3DEP` and `NRCAN` sources, and are always looking for better datasets.
-If you find any data issues or can suggest any supplemental open datasets, please let us know by filing an issue in [tilezen/joerd](https://github.com/tilezen/joerd/issues/new).
+Resampling and merging artifacts are also observed along coastlines (where different datasets are seamed together).